 Is the average annual income of each new employee higher than the average for the county you do business in?
-Use the 2013 EDP Income Guidelines (MS Word) listing county averages to determine qualified employees and their incomes.
+Use the 2014 EDP Income Guidelines (PDF) listing county averages to determine qualified employees and their incomes.

 Step Two: Apply for preliminary approval by December 1st of the year for which you are seeking reimbursement.

 Use the application instructions to fill out both copies of the application form and mail them to the address listed.
 You should receive approval within several weeks.

 Step Three: Become a State Vendor in order to receive reimbursement.

 In order for the state to compensate you, you will need to complete and send in a Vendor Activation Form (PDF) using the Vendor Form Instructions (PDF).
 You only need to do this once to establish your business as a vendor.

 Step Four: Apply for your reimbursement by April 15th of the following year.

 Once you've been approved, DECD will send you a notification to file your reimbursement request in February or March.